JacobLinCool/Universal-Data-Structures/README.md

 #### utilities

-You can use `VectorInspect` to inspect the vector.
+You can use `VectorInspect` to inspect a vector.

 ```c
 /** Inspect the vector "vec" with print format "%d" */